Fitzentoaster/javascriptGoL/README.md

 # To Do
 I want to work with mouseclick events to let you draw initial states/edit the current state, as well as alter the speed of animation and colors and other fun stuff.
+I also want to improve the algorithm performance: both the behind-the-scenes counting algo and the drawing algo are very naive and can be improved.. but

 As of this writing (3/7/2023) the program is brand new.